ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 #### 1. Study

 In the English language, a statement that begins with "if" is followed by a condition.
 If the condition is met, the next statement follows as a logical consequence.
 For example, in the sentence "If it starts to rain, then I will get wet."
-When it starts to rain the condition is met, so the latter part of the sentence necessarily follows.
+The condition is that "it starts to rain."
+When the condition becomes true, the second part of the sentence - "I will get wet" - also becomes true.

-A conditional statement in programming works in the same way.
-In the following example, the statement begins with "if," and the condition written within the parentheses is "true."
-Therefore, the statements inside the first block of code are run.
-The "else" statement can be thought of as an alternative to the "if" statement - it will only run if the condition for "if" is not met.
-Therefore, in this version of our code it will be ignored.
+In javascript, we use statements that begin with `if` in the same way.
+Take a look at the following code:

 ```javascript
 if (true) { //This condition is always true, so the code in this block will run.